Set up Confluence Cloud

 See a list of available actions in Confluence.

-Templates can be found in the Library tab within automation.
+Templates can be found in the Templates tab within automation.
 A rule template functions similarly to a page template: It provides a starting point with appropriate components pre-selected and arranged in a rule chain.
 Select each component in the rule chain to configure and save it.

 When you view a rule or rule template, the rule chain is an ordered list of components on the left.
 These are the instructions (the chain of events) for your rule.
 Once the rule is enabled, components will run in the order they appear from top to bottom.
 Drag and drop to reorder them.
 Hover and select the X to remove them.